Opening a Bank Account in Vietnam as a Foreigner

 | ACB, Sacombank | Mixed | Limited | Branch lottery |

-For day-to-day living: Vietcombank or Techcombank with a TRC.
-For DTV-only: Shinhan or Standard Chartered first.
+For day-to-day living: Vietcombank or Techcombank once you have a TRC.
+Without a TRC (but with long-stay visa): Shinhan or Standard Chartered first.
 For high-balance / international transfers: HSBC.

 Documents to bring